vFf0621/Soft-Actor-Critic-Pytorch/README.md

 Mujoco 2.3.0

-This is the plot and video running on LunarLander-v2 Environment:
+This is the average of 100 episode reward plot and video running on LunarLander-v2 Environment:
 ![LunarLander-v2-Plot](https://user-images.githubusercontent.com/29249318/202924171-180c427e-b6cb-448f-98c1-61df02d44854.png)